 Everyone agrees that writing a compelling lead is hard work, so don’t be discouraged if this doesn’t come easily.

-How often do your courses use quotes or short interviews that are relevant to the course topic?
+How often do your courses use quotes or short interviews that are relevant to your learning design?
 Journalists often pepper articles with quotes that provide insight, opinion or interest.
 Quotes are so commonly used in journalism, it’s difficult to find articles without them.
 A quote brings validation and authenticity to writing.
 It’s also an effective way to get your point understood, to remediate misunderstandings and to make something relevant to the audience.

 “It was fun to use it,” he remembers.
 “It makes you focus on the iPad, and it takes your mind off the surgery.”

 Because this journalistic technique is underused in eLearning, meaningful quotes have great potential for bringing a topic to life.
 They provide real-world examples and bring color to the content.
 Making points through quotes can also add credibility to a viewpoint when persuasion is a goal.
 Some ways to consider using quotes are: